simonmichael/hledger/site/download.md

 a { white-space:nowrap; }
 </style>

-Packaged versions are the quickest to install, but they sometimes lag behind the latest release, or provide only some of the hledger tools.
+Packaged versions are the quickest to install, but they can be out of date or incomplete.

 |
 |----------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------